 - Emotional outbursts

 Unfortunately for me, I didn’t receive the help I needed as a child – it wasn’t until I was near forty that I realized within myself that I needed to address some issues.
 Of course at that time not realizing what I was about to set in motion for myself.

-Going into my early adult life; through dissociation, suppression, and avoidance I pushed everything from my childhood down into the furthest crevice of my mind and from that point on, only slipped into occasional episodes of depression or acute anxiety due to outside stressors.
-Turns out upon reflection, the majority of my anxiety is always tied to feelings of inadequacy.
+As I entered my early adult life; through dissociation, suppression, and avoidance I pushed everything from my childhood back into the furthest crevice of my mind and from that point on, only slipped into occasional episodes of depression or acute anxiety due to outside stressors.

 So how is all of this different from the diagnosis of Post-Traumatic Stress that I am now learning to navigate?

 Imagine going about your day with the constant awareness that your mind is looking for an opportunity to latch on to any given present-day situation in order to compound it with all the weight of your past.